Needham, Massachusetts: Media

-Needham is part of the Greater Boston media market.
+Needham is part of the Greater Boston media market and acts as an antenna farm that houses many of the transmitters for local media.

 In addition to The Boston Globe (and its Your Town Needham website) and Boston Herald newspapers, there are two local weekly newspapers, the Needham Times (published by Gatehouse Media, Inc.) and Needham Hometown Weekly (published by Hometown Publications, LLC), and a website owned by AOL called Needham Patch.

 The studios of television stations WCVB-TV (5 Boston, ABC), WBTS-CD (15 Nashua, New Hampshire, NBC), WUTF-TV (27 Worcester, UniMás), WNEU (60 Merrimack, New Hampshire, Telemundo), and WUNI (66 Marlborough, Univision) are located in Needham, as are the transmitters of WCVB-TV, WBZ-TV (4 Boston, CBS), WGBH-TV (2 Boston, PBS), WGBX-TV (44 Boston, PBS), WBTS-CD (15 Nashua, New Hampshire, NBC), WFXT (25 Boston, Fox), WSBK-TV (38 Boston, MyNetworkTV), WUTF-TV, WNEU (60 Merrimack, New Hampshire, Telemundo), and WFXZ-CD (24 Boston, Biz TV).
 The television towers are also the sites of FM radio stations WBUR-FM, WKLB-FM, and several backup facilities for other stations.
 NBC also opened up 160,000 square foot studio facility and operations center in Needham, in 2020.
 In addition to the stations listed above, the facility is also home to New England Cable News and NBC Sports Boston.

 The Needham Channel provides public-access television to cable TV subscribers in Needham.
 PEG Public, educational, and government access programming is produced and delivered through three channels—a community channel, a municipal channel and an educational channel.
 The three channels are available on the channel lineups of each of the three franchised cable TV providers provided—Comcast, RCN, and Verizon.
 Selected content is also available for streaming through The Needham Channel's web site.

 Programming on The Needham Channel includes: